aerogear/OpenVolunteerPlatform/docs/platform_starter.md

 Follow the instructions and copy the JSON configurations to the appropriate locations.
 The  Starter app and server will read these configurations and the integration will be enabled when they are started.

-By default, two users that can log into the application are created.

-- username: `developer`, password: `developer`
-- username: `admin`, password: `admin`

 ### Running clients as Mobile Applications